favorov/best-friends/README.md

 The idea is: we have two sets of elements, and elements of the second (${C}$) pays some attention to elements of the first (${T}$), and the strength of the attention is described by a $|T|x|C|$ matrix.
 The stronger is the attention, the higher is the number.
-Here we propose a method that identifies the C elemetns that friends to particular elements of T.
+Here we propose a method that identifies the C elemetns that friends to particular elements of ${T}$.

 To be a friend means to pay attention to a $t \in {T}$ element that is higher than for other elements of ${T}$